asuha/redes_ga/README.md

 ## Client

 Creates a web socket with the created server.
+Sends the data to all connected web pages.

+__OBS__ You have to open the web application in more than one tab.

 ## Starting the Application locally
 1. Install the dependencies (NPM or Yarn & Node.js)